Police Department Brenham Texas

 Why doesn’t County Attorney Renee Mueller value transparency and public accountability in law enforcement?

-In a related matter, Mueller also declined to file criminal charges against Brenham police officer Kevin Mertz, who was accused of lying on a police report.
+In a related matter, Mueller also declined to file criminal charges against Brenham officer Kevin Mertz, who was accused of lying on a police report.

 Lee County Sheriff Arrested on DWI Charge